plone/plone.restapi/docs/source/endpoints/navroot.md

 In a multilingual site where the language root folders are navigation root objects, the endpoint will work in a similar way.

-If you request the `@navroot` of a given content type in the site:
+If you request the `@navroot` of a given content type of the site:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests